 History of Amarnath

-Existence since Gods age: As per the sources, the holy cave of Amarnath exists since the Gods and Goddesses age.
+As per the sources, the holy cave of Amarnath exists since the Gods and Goddesses age.
 The famous Bringesh Samhita and Nilamata Purana describe the existence of the holy cave.
-In addition to this, the Sanskrit work based on the life of Kashmiri’s also holds some instances of the cave.
+In addition to this, the Sanskrit work based on the life of Kashmiri also holds some instances of the cave.
 One can find the description of the sacred pilgrimage of the Amarnath Shrine in the book ‘Amarnath Mahatmaya’.
 Alongside, the book also explains the importance of the Amarnath in detail.

 Story of Immortality-Amar Katha

-Once Goddess Parvati question Lord Shiva for the reason why he wear Mund Mala (Necklace of skulls) around his neck.
-As answer, Lord said that he adds on a new skull to the necklace when the Goddess died and revived.
+Once Goddess Parvati questions Lord Shiva for the reason why he wears Mund Mala (Necklace of skulls) around his neck.
+In an answer, Lord said that he adds on a new skull to the necklace when the Goddess died and revived.
 The reply made the Goddess curious to know the reason for Lord’s immortality.
 Also, she wanted to scroll the reason why she had to face the life cycle.
 To satiate the query of the Goddess, Lord Shiva asked her to listen to Amar Katha.
 The Katha is said to behold the story of immortality.

 To begin the secret, Lord wanted to find an isolated place free from the mark of a human being or living element.
 During his search, he discovered Amarnath Cave.
-On the way to cave, he discarded his belongings such as his bull, son Ganesha, Moon, Snake and five elements.
-He wanted that none of the living thing should hear this secret.
+On the way to the cave, he discarded his belongings such as his bull, son Ganesha, Moon, Snake, and five elements.
+He wanted that none of the living things should hear this secret.